2DegreesInvesting/ds.cloud/01_intro/README.md

 meaning that the resources are owned and managed by the cloud provider rather than the end user.
 Those resources may be:

-* browser-based software applications, e.g. Netflix.
+* browser-based software applications, e.g. Netflix;
-* data storage for photos and other digital media, e.g. Dropbox.
+* data storage for photos and other digital media, e.g. Dropbox;
-* Servers to run computations, for research, e.g. a DigitalOcean droplet with RStudio.
+* servers to run computations, for research, e.g. a DigitalOcean droplet with RStudio.

 ### What are the benefits?